marwansabih/the_net/README.md

 n a n n m\
 o o o o o

-This would be a representation of a network generated with 4 neurons (nr_neuron) While generating a neural network every neurons will generate a random backward connection (a forward connection of a node from a previous layer) and (nr_con -1) forward connection, where the probability of a connction is chosen by the reciproc distance from the neurons 1/(distance between neurons).
+This would be a representation of a network generated with 4 neurons (nr_neuron).

+While generating a neural network every neuron will generate a random backward connection (a forward connection of a node from a previous layer) and (nr_con -1) forward connection, where the probability of a connction is chosen by the reciproc distance from the neurons 1/(distance between neurons).

-For example choosing between a possible connction A with distance 1/2 and and a possible connection B with distance 1 the ratio 2 to 1 (1/(1/2) to 1/1) will dertermine the probality for connection a to be 66%.
+For example choosing between a possible connction A with distance 1/2 and and a possible connection B with distance 1 the ratio 2 to 1 (1/(1/2) to 1/1) will dertermine the probality for connection A to be 66%.